 - U.S. News & World Report: "Best Diets Overall"

-- Mayo Clinic: "Atkins Diet: What's behind the claims?"
+- Mayo Clinic: "Glycemic Index Diet: What's Behind the Claims"

 - U.S. News & World Report: "Dukan Diet"

 - American Heart Association: "Whole Grains and Fiber"